GedMullen/2016-2017/cybersec.md

 ```
 ##Exercise

 Assume you are a hacker attempting to steal information from the database.
 Investigate the [sqlmap](http://sqlmap.org) documentation and identify other exploits on the URL provided.
-What is the best exploit you can find (don't try to modify or delete the database)?
+What is the best exploit you can find?
+Don't try to modify or delete the database - your goal is to steal the information without the owner of the database knowing.
 Document the exploit in a file called sqlmap.txt.
 There will be a really expensive prize for the best exploit identified.
 ```
 gedit sqlmap.txt
 ```